jenkinsci/github-pr-comment-build-plugin/README.md

+> NOTE: This plugin is incompatible with version 2.177 of Jenkins.
+> Upgrading to 2.260 solves the issue.
+Please see #24 for more information.

 # GitHub Pull Request Comment Build Plugin

 This plugin listens for comments on pull requests and will trigger a GitHub multibranch